bbc/tams/docs/adr/0030-allow-external-media-objects.md

 ## Considered Options

 * Option 1: Keep the current media object storage requirements
-* Option 2: Loosen the requirement to allow references to media objects from other Flows
+* Option 2: Loosen the requirement to allow references to existing media objects from other Flows
 * Option 3: Loosen the requirement to allow references to external media objects

 ## Decision Outcome